 To enable File History on your PC:

-2. Open Control Panel (you can find it in the Start menu).
+- Open Control Panel (you can find it in the Start menu).
 Under System and Security, click Save backup copies of your files with File History.
-Backup button in Control Panel's System and Security menu

-3. On the left sidebar, click Select drive.
-Select drive button in the File History menu
+- On the left sidebar, click Select drive.

-4. Select the drive you connected in step 1 and click OK.
-Drive selection menu in the File History window
+- Select the drive you connected in step 1 and click OK.

-5. Return to the main File History menu and click Turn on.
+- Return to the main File History menu and click Turn on.
 At this point, File History is enabled and will start backing up the folders in your library (Documents, Music, Pictures, etc.).
-Enable backups button in the File History menu

 If you want to exclude anything, click Exclude folders in the main window’s left sidebar and click Add to start the selection.
 Make sure to save any changes before closing the window!